eoinkelly/notes/c/c-refresher.md

 scanf( "%s", &ages[3] );
 ```

+# getting memory address of a variable

 * An `&` preceding a variable refers to the address of that variable
-* `&foo` is the address in memory that the variable foo refers to.:w
+* `&foo` is the address in memory that the variable foo refers to.

 # Storage classes